 5 WAYS TO MAKE HOUSEWORK QUICKER AND EASIER

-#1 Get a routine in place
+1. Get a routine in place

+This first one is a biggie!
 Most things are easier once you’ve got a routine in place.

 Make sure you include everything from skirting boards to ceiling lights and the cobwebs you don’t really see unless you look up.
 Don’t forget behind and under sofas – the places where everything from food to Lego pieces collect.

 Come up with a rota for tackling each room.
 Work out whether it’s easier to group similar jobs together, for example, dusting all the skirting boards downstairs, rather than as you do each individual room.
 Or maybe doing all the toilets in the house in one go, or one at a time when you come to do that particular room.

-Work out how often you need to do each job.
+- Work out how often you need to do each job.
 Is it weekly, monthly or every six months?

-Write it all down so you have a note of it somewhere, on your phone or stuck on the front of the fridge.
+- Write it all down so you have a note of it somewhere, on your phone or stuck on the front of the fridge.

 Make a list of all the jobs that need doing around the house.
-Include things like housework, putting away the clean laundry, putting the dirty laundry in the wash, putting the bins out, feeding the dog.
+Include things like washing the dishes, putting away the clean laundry, putting the dirty laundry in the wash, putting the bins out, feeding the dog.

 Come up with a rota so that everyone who lives in the house can help to keep it clean.